Bremen Street Park

 Bremen Street Park is an 18-acre urban park, located in East Boston, Boston, Massachusetts.
 The park runs parallel to both Bremen Street and the Mass Pike/Route 1A and acts as a green space buffer between Logan International Airport and the residential neighborhoods of East Boston.
 The park is owned, operated and patrolled by the Massachusetts Port Authority (MassPort).
 It is also part of the East Boston Greenway, a linear park and shared use path.

 Bremen Street Park is open year-round to the public, and includes amenities such as a large public lawns, a shared use path, a spray fountain, a community garden, playgrounds, a performance amphitheater and East Boston's only dog park.
-Community events are also held at the park, but require a license, which are administered by MassPort.

-The park is directly accessible via rapid transit on the MBTA Blue Line at Airport Station.
-There is no dedicated parking, but on-street parking is available along Bremen Street.